pwright/skupper-config-ref/podman-reference/docs.out/skupper_delete.md

 ### Options inherited from parent commands

 ```
-  -c, --context string      The kubeconfig context to use
-      --kubeconfig string   Path to the kubeconfig file to use
-  -n, --namespace string    The Kubernetes namespace to use
       --platform string   The platform type to use [kubernetes, podman]
 ```

 ### SEE ALSO